The Benefits of Attending an All-Girls School in Perth

 The Academic Advantage of an All Girls School

 Girls in all-girls schools have female role models in visible positions of authority, which can inspire them to pursue their academic goals.
 The curriculum can be tailored to girls’ learning styles, with healthy competition fostering ambition.
-All-girls schools provide a more supportive and empowering environment, which can lead to higher test scores and more opportunities for leadership roles.
+All-girls schools provide a supportive and empowering environment, which can lead to higher performance and more opportunities for leadership roles.
 Additionally, the absence of male peers allows girls to speak up more in class and engage fully without fear of judgment.

 Why Choose a Girls School?